-29.-(1) If the applicant wishes to proceed with an international utility model application designating Denmark, he shall within 33 months from the international filing date or, if priority is claimed, from the priority date pay the prescribed fee to the Patent Authority and file a translation into Danish of the international application to the extent prescribed by the Minister of Economic and Business Affairs.
+29.-(1) If the applicant wishes to proceed with an international utility model application designating Denmark, he shall within 33 months from the international filing date or, if priority is claimed, from the priority date pay the prescribed fee to the Patent Authority and file a translation into Danish of the international application the to extent prescribed by the Minister of Business and Growth.
 If the application is written in Danish, the applicant shall within 33 months file a copy of the application.